storyblok/nodejs-boilerplate/README.md

 # storyblok example of using koa and node.js

 Setup:

+1. npm install
-Insert token and spaceId in server/models/story.js
+2. Insert token and spaceId in server/models/story.js
+3. run `gulp`